jakkra/OneBackendToRuleThemAll/README.md

-# All ine one backend
+# All in one backend

 Backend for my home automation and monitoring.